jeff1evesque/rancher-demonstration/README.md

 - [Extension Pack x.y.z](http://download.virtualbox.org/virtualbox/5.1.2/) (required)

-Once the necessary dependencies have been installed, execute the following command to build the puppetserver:
+Once the necessary dependencies have been installed, execute the following command to build the rancher-server:

 ```bash
 cd /path/to/rancher-demonstration/